 I left Portland 3 months ago and I think about it every day.
 The rolling hills of Barbaresco stand in the place of the Dundee Hills and I see the Alps from my window instead of Hood and St. Helens.
 I still shop at the farmers markets and my bike rides are a bit more substantial to and from school everyday.
 The Ligurian coast is not much further than the Pacific was from PDX.
 Daily life in Italy presents challenges due to my language constraints but the people are friendly and patient.
 In class we are pushed to our limits, constantly presented with food-related issues from around the world.
 Carlo Petrini’s office is next to our classroom and his energy and passion are almost tangible throughout the hallways of the Slow Food university.
 Most days I leave class mentally and emotionally fatigued, but every day gaining more knowledge and power to help make real changes within our food systems when they release me back into the world.

 I will be sending correspondence back to my Portland home through the Slow Food Portland blog.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-Jess Pierce is currently a student at the University of Gastronomic Sciences in Pollenzo, Italy.
-Previously, she the General Manager and Sommelier at Ned Ludd, an American Craft Kitchen in PDX.
+Jess Pierce was previously the General Manager and Sommelier at Ned Ludd, An American Craft Kitchen in PDX.
 She also worked at Brooks Winery in Amity for the 2010 & 2011 harvests.
 Jess plans to return to Portland, eventually.